Privacy Policy

 How is it collected?

-For our investors, personal information is mainly collected through the application forms that you complete to access the financial products and services we provide.
+For our wholesale investors, personal information is mainly collected through the application forms that you complete to access the financial products and services we provide.
 In addition, personal information may be provided to us via meetings, telephone, email and other correspondence.
-We may also receive personal information through third parties, such as financial advisors.
-These third parties must ensure you are aware personal information is provided to the IPG Group and that they are acting according to the terms of agreements you may have with them.
+We may also receive personal information through third parties, such as financial advisors and security-related or identity verification services.

 Investor Portal

-The IP Generation website contains a link to the Investor Portal, if you click on that link, you will be transferred to the Investor Portal secure server which is also covered by this Policy.
+The IP Generation website contains a link to the Investor Portal, if you click on that link, you will be transferred to the Investor Portal which is also covered by this Policy.

-We control the access to the Investor Portal by only providing login credentials to authorised parties.
-Authorised parties will receive a temporary password to access the Investor Portal and be forced to reset their password on first sign-in.
-Once a user has changed the temporary password, we won’t be able to see this information.
+We control the access to the Investor Portal by only providing an activation email to authorised parties.
+Authorised parties will receive an email to access the Investor Portal and will be required to setup their password on first sign-in.
+Once a user has created a password, we won’t be able to see this information.

 Users can add a second layer of security by enabling the 2-Factor Authentication (2FA) available in the Investor Portal.
 For your protection, we highly recommend all users to enable 2FA and maintain their login credentials confidential.
 If you become aware of any suspicious activity relating to your account or information, you must contact us immediately.